vinitj/facebook-image-selector/README.md

 ## Usage

 Library expects two mandatory props and two optional props.
-The mandatory ones includes `appId` as string and `onSelection` as function which gets called finally after selecting an image.
+The mandatory ones includes `appId` as string and `onSelection` as function which gets called finally after selecting an image with a parameter consists of an output.

-The optional ones are `clickText` which basically shows up on UI on initially Load.
-Clicking on which causes the widget to load.
-Other one is `getURL` which makes widget to return normal object consisting of `imageId`, `url`, `width`, `height` and `creation time` as keys) instead of file object(blob) to onSelection function.
+The optional ones are `clickText` which basically shows up on UI during the initially Load (clicking on this only causes the widget to load).
+Other one is `getURL` which makes widget to return normal object consisting of `imageId`, `url`, `width`, `height` and `creation time` as keys) instead of file object(blob) to `onSelection` function.

-`onSelection` should have a parameter which widget will populate on selection of an image.

     var React = require('react'),
         FacebookUploader = require('facebook-image-selector'),